schraderL/GAGA/README.md

 Code repository for the Global Ant Genomics Alliance.

-Reference: The adaptive radiation and social evolution of the ants
+Reference: The adaptive radiation and social evolution of the ants.
+Submited to Cell.